abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 - To find only directory, file, executable or link type, suffix it with /, //, /// or ////
 - To certain depth :		-1..99[-1..99]
    or ./ prefix for only current dir. search
-- To have greater control by regular expression					-E
+- To have better control by regular expression				-E or -re
 - To search in case sensitive		-cs (Defaults to insensitive -ci) option
 - To filter out i.e. exclude certain path from the main find search result
-- to filter by creation, acces or, modification pass time, use -c, -a, -m as easier syntax than find's
+- to filter by creation, acces or, modification pass time, use -c, -a, -m as easier use than find's
-		-cm7 last creation exactly equals to 7 minute
+		-c7m last creation exactly equals to 7 minute
-    -am-7 last access is less than or equal to 7 minute
+    -a-7m last access is less than or equal to 7 minute
-    -md7- last modification is more than or equals to 7 days
+    -m7d- last modification is more than or equals to 7 days
+    -ch7-10 last creation is between 7 to 10 minutes inclusively.
+Watch: no unit means in minute
+- to filter by size in byte, kibi-, mebi- and gibi- byte unit which has simpler command than find's
+		-s7M size is exactly equals to 7 mebibiytes
+    -s-7G size is less than or equal to 7 gibibytes
+    -s7b- size is more than or equals to 7 blocks (7 times 512-bytes)
-    -mh7-10 last modification is between 7 to 10 hours inclusively
+    -s7-10 size is between 7 to 10 kibibyte inclusively.
+Watch: no unit means in kibibyte -s70c-90c size is between 70 to 90 byte inclusively
 </pre>

-Most of 'find' 'test' options may also be passed here, below are some excerpt of its manual on options
+Most of 'find' 'test' options may also be passed here, below is its manual excerpt of the options
 Simply type l

 $ l